admon84/screeps-autonomous-framework/README.md

-# Screeps Typescript Starter
+# Screeps TypeScript Starter + KasamiBot Architecture

-Screeps Typescript Starter is a starting point for a Screeps AI written in Typescript.
-It provides everything you need to start writing your AI whilst leaving `main.ts` as empty as possible.
+Screeps TypeScript Starter is a starting point for a Screeps AI written in Typescript.

+This forked project includes the KasamiBot architecture source code to provide you with additional groundwork for building your own Screeps AI.

+## Architecture

+Managers are used to prioritize your component logic.
+* The CoreManager is the entry point for the code which controls other Managers.
+* Using Managers you can organize Roles and functionality to run in priority order based on Game.cpu.bucket.

+This code will equip you with the same features explained in the Tutorial (Harvester Role, Upgrader Role, Builder Role, Spawn Logic, Tower Logic, Memory Cleanup) and a foundation you can use to build your own Screeps AI with TypeScript.

 ## Basic Usage